Social Icons

 Directed by Jackie Chan

-I would not deny that The Legend of Drunken Master (or Drunken Master II) is my favourite Jackie Chan movie, but Miracles is up there as one of my favourites.
-This movie is known by many other names (Mr. Canton and Lady Rose, Black Dragon and The Canton Godfather) depending on the region to which you are watching it from.
+I won’t deny that The Legend of Drunken Master (1994) is my favorite Jackie Chan movie, but Miracles is definitely up there as one of my top picks.
+Depending on the region, this movie is known by many other names, including Mr. Canton and Lady Rose, Black Dragon, and The Canton Godfather.

-Thanks to the rival gang, we get to see some fantastic kung-fu.
+Thanks to the rival gang, the movie delivers some fantastic kung-fu sequences.

-The movie is the first collaboration between Jackie Chan and the late Anita Mui, and they went on to make two other movies together.
-Their second collaboration was The Legend of Drunken Master (1994) and their last was Rumble in the Bronx (1995).
+Miracles was the first collaboration between Jackie Chan and the late Anita Mui.
+The duo would go on to star in two more films together: The Legend of Drunken Master (1994) and Rumble in the Bronx (1995).

 0 comments: